Taraz: Russian rule

-In 1864 Aulie-Ata surrendered after a short siege by Russian forces led by General Mikhail Grigorievich Cherniaev.
+In 1864, Aulie-Ata surrendered after a short siege by Russian forces led by General Mikhail Grigorievich Cherniaev.
 Soon the line of Russian fortifications across the steppe was connected through Chimkent with the Syr-Darya line.
 The whole part of this land was included in the Russian state.
 A new Russian quarter was added to old Aulie-Ata.
 Its streets were lined with pyramidal poplars, and new houses were built with brick.
-By that time there were 2,000-3,000 families with houses, shops, mansions, and small adobe houses of the poor.
-At first it was ruled by a military administration, later in 1867 it became the center of an Uyezd occupying nearly all of the territory of the modern Jambyl Region of Kazakhstan and Talas Region of Kyrgyzstan.
+By that time there were 2,000–3,000 families with houses, shops, mansions, and small adobe houses of the poor.
+At first, it was ruled by a military administration, later in 1867 it became the center of an Uyezd occupying nearly all of the territory of the modern Jambyl Region of Kazakhstan and Talas Region of Kyrgyzstan.
 The city continued to play a great role in the livestock trade and in breeding.
 There appeared some small industrial undertakings, including wine-making.
 In 1876 the first school of a European type was opened by a Russian priest.
 At that time there were 11,700 inhabitants in the town – besides Russians and Ukrainians there were a lot of Uzbeks; Kazakhs were nearly absent, as they led a nomadic way of life.
 A full description of the city at the beginning of the 20th century is given in Russian.
-It is mentioned that Aulie-Ata had a large market fair and some transport offices.

 The population consisted of Russians, Uzbeks and Kazakhs.

 Ethnic composition of the city according to 1897 census: